-In 2019, Niagara Peninsula Energy Inc. ("NPEI") met or exceeded all scorecard performance targets with the exception of the following:
+In 2020, Niagara Peninsula Energy Inc. ("NPEI") met or exceeded the OEB's scorecard performance targets with the exception of the following:

-- The Serious Electrical Incident Index Number of General Public Incidents and the Serious Electrical Incident Index Rate per 1,000 km of Line. - The Average Number of Times that Power to a Customer is Interrupted.
+- The Serious Electrical Incident Index Number of General Public Incidents and the Serious Electrical Incident Index Rate per 1,000 km of Line. - The Average Number of Times that Power to a Customer is Interrupted and the Average Number of Hours that Power to a Customer is Interrupted. - New Residential/Small Business Services Connected on Time